qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 ## Vector Storage

-Depending on the application's requirements, Qdrant can use one of the data storage options.
-Keep in mind that you will have to tradeoff between search speed and the size of RAM used.

-More information about the storage options can be found in the [Storage](../../concepts/storage/#vector-storage) section.
+Information about the vector storage options with their benefits and trade-offs can be found in the [Storage](../../concepts/storage/#vector-storage) section.